Introduction

 The TFW Program is operated by the Government of Canada and allows citizens of other countries to apply to work in Canada for a set period of time.
 This program is one of the commonly used programs for working temporarily.
 An employer may need to get a positive Labour Market Impact Assessment (LMIA) before a work permit can be issued.

 The program covers all occupations and skill levels.
-It is used by Canadian employers to hire foreign workers to fill temporary jobs when qualified Canadians are not available.
-Once a work permit is issued, it includes certain conditions, such as:
+Canadian employers use this program to hire foreign workers to fill temporary jobs when qualified Canadians are not available.

-To learn more about how an employer can hire a temporary foreign worker with an LMIA visit Canada.ca – Hire a temporary foreign worker with an LMIA.
+To learn more about how an employer can hire a temporary foreign worker with an LMIA, visit Hire a temporary foreign worker with an LMIA.

-To find jobs that employers have already obtained or applied for an LMIA visit Canada.ca – Job Bank.
+To find jobs that employers have already obtained or applied for an LMIA, visit Job Bank.

 Visit the IRCC Help Centre for more information.

-The IMP program allows Canadian employers to hire foreign workers without an LMIA.
-The IMP is operated by the Government of Canada.
+IMP allows Canadian employers to hire foreign workers without an LMIA.
+The Government of Canada operates the IMP.

-To find out how employers hire through the program visit Canada.ca – Hire a worker without an LMIA.
+To find out how employers hire through the program, visit Hire a worker without an LMIA.

 IMP eligible applicants can apply for one of the following LMIA exempt work permits: